 I thought I’d given up shame

 I have just been for a run, and the universe was definitely sending me signs.
-Read on to find out how I discovered that I still experience shame and how it’s been holding me back
+As a coach I thought I’d given up shame.
+But I discovered that I still experience shame and more importantly it’s been holding me back

 First I ran past a penny on the ground.
 If you are spiritual, you’ll know that this can be viewed as a sign that the universe was sending me abundance.
 Unfortunately, I rejected it by not picking it up.
 My thoughts were “what will people think if they see me pick money off the ground?”